ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     git clone git://git.denx.de/u-boot.git u-boot-i.mx6
     cd u-boot-i.mx6

-The cloned version will comply with master branch (the following command is optional):
+The cloned version will comply with HEAD set to master branch (the following command is optional):

     git checkout -b <branch-name> # Take the current HEAD (the commit checked
     # out) and create a new branch called <branch-name>